 Texas A&M University School of Architecture, Outstanding Alumni Award

-The Chicago Athenaeum: Museum Of Architecture and Design, International Architecture Award, Burj Khalifa Gatehouses
+The Chicago Athenaeum, International Architecture Award, Burj Khalifa Gatehouses

-The Chicago Athenaeum: Museum Of Architecture and Design, International Architecture Award, Solar EV Dock
+The Chicago Athenaeum, International Architecture Award, Solar EV Dock

-Times Properties Journal, Best Office Building in China, Third Place, Nanjing Greenland International Commercial Center (while Consulting Design Partner at SOM)
+Times Properties Journal, Best Office Building in China, Third Place, Nanjing Greenland International Financial Center (while Consulting Design Partner at SOM)

 MEED Quality Awards, GCC Technical Building Project of the Year, Burj Khalifa (while Design Partner at SOM)

-The Chicago Athenaeum: Museum Of Architecture and Design, American Architecture Award, Chicago Central Area DeCarbonization Award
+The Chicago Athenaeum, American Architecture Award, Chicago Central Area DeCarbonization Award

 AIA Chicago, Distinguished Building Award, Citation of Merit, Burj Khalifa (While at SOM)

-AIA Chicago, Interior Architecture Award, Citation of Merit, Public Areas at the Residences of Burj Khalifa (While at SOM)
+AIA Chicago, Interior Architecture Award, Citation of Merit, Public Areas at the Residences of Burj Khalifa (While Design Partner at SOM)

-AIA Chicago, Special Recognition Award, Burj Khalifa Level 153 (While at SOM)
+AIA Chicago, Special Recognition Award, Burj Khalifa Level 153 (While Design Partner at SOM)

 AIA Chicago, Unbuilt Design, Citation of Merit, Dubai Bridge

-The Chicago Athenaeum: Museum Of Architecture and Design, International Architecture Award, Gold Cross Sky Ring
+The Chicago Athenaeum, International Architecture Award, Gold Cross Sky Ring

-Lake Forest-Lake Bluff Historical Society, Local Ledgend Award
+Lake Forest-Lake Bluff Historical Society, Local Legend Award

-The Chicago Athenaeum: Museum Of Architecture and Design, American Architecture Awards, Distinguished Building Award, Trump International Hotel & Tower
+The Chicago Athenaeum, American Architecture Award, Distinguished Building Award, Trump International Hotel & Tower

-The Chicago Athenaeum: Museum Of Architecture and Design, American Architecture Awards, Distinguished Building Award, Burj Khalifa
+The Chicago Athenaeum, American Architecture Award, Distinguished Building Award, Burj Khalifa

-AIA Award, Design Excellence, Unbuilt Category, Matrix Gateway Complex
+AIA Chicago, Design Excellence, Unbuilt Category, Matrix Gateway Complex

 CTBUH Global Icon Award, Burj Khalifa (while Design Partner at SOM)